tspascoal-ce-dev/ghas-workshop/_labs/lab4.md

 11. It should make a comment to the pull request with a note that it found a vulnerable package dependency.
 In fact, adding this one package would introduce 3 new vulnerabilities to our codebase.

 <details>

   ![image](images/lab-4-2-2.png)
 </details>

-12. Also, the status check will be marked as failed, preventing the pull request from being merged.
+12. Also, the status check will be marked as failed, preventing the pull request from being merged since we have made dependency review a required check.

 ## Summary